christofolo/christofolo.github.io/musictheory.md

 In music theory, you can also number the notes in the Major Scale.
 Instead of using the Solfege syllables ("Do", "Re", etc), just use "1", "2", and so on...

 ![ ]({{ site.baseurl }}/images/major-scale-pattern-rainbow.png?2272022){: .mx-auto.d-block :}
+*There are only 7 notes.
+The last note is "1" again but at the higher "octave".*

 Practice Exercises: